The New Year’s Wish

 "Matt my man!
 So good to see you again!" he gave me a quick hug and a hard slap on my left shoulder.
 He pointed his finger at my new blonde buzz cut.

 I nodded.
 "Who's here?"

-Read more - get a copy at your favorite store:
+Read more - get your copy today

 Are you ready for a sweet and romantic happy ever after?